 Seating capacities range from 31,042 at Tropicana Field, home of the Tampa Bay Rays, to 56,000 at Dodger Stadium.
 (Miller Park has 41,900 seats, according to a comparison at ballparksofbaseball.com.)

 And it’s not out of left field to mention dimensions of outfields and how much they can vary.
-For example, from home plate to the right field fence is 300 feet at Dodger Stadium, 325 feet at Miller Park and a league-leading 353 feet at Wrigley Field in Chicago.*
+For example, from home plate to the right field fence is 300 feet at Dodger Stadium, 325 feet at American Family Field and a league-leading 353 feet at Wrigley Field in Chicago.*